dwil2444/YemayaPrideAPI/README.md

 http://www.ypride.me

-### or use the api deployed at the following endpoint:
+### or use the API deployed at the following endpoint:

 http://www.ypride.me/api